Efik people

 The Efik are an ethnic group located primarily in southern Nigeria, and western Cameroon.
-Within Nigeria, the Efik can be found in the present-day Cross River State and Akwa Ibom state.
+Within Nigeria, the Efik can be found in the present-day Cross River State.
 The Efik speak the Efik language which is a member of the Benue–Congo subfamily of the Niger-Congo language group.
 The Efik refer to themselves as Efik Eburutu, Ifa Ibom, Eburutu and Iboku.

-The name Efik first appears in historical literature in the nineteenth century.
-The most popular historical accounts of Efik migration attest a movement from Ibom in Arochukwu to Uruan and from Uruan to numerous settlements along the lower Cross river.
-The bulk of the Efik can be found in Calabar.
+The bulk of the Efiks can be found in Calabar and the southern part of Cross River State.
 Prior to 1905, Old Calabar was a term used to describe the Efik settlements of Duke Town, Creek Town, Old town, Cobham town, Henshaw town, Adiabo and Mbiabo (consisting of Mbiabo edere, Mbiabo Ikot Offiong and Mbiabo Ikoneto).
 The Efik have also been referred to as "Calabar people" in historical literature.
-The term "Calabar people" was particularly popular prior to the nineteenth century and was synonymous to the Efik.
+The term "Calabar people" was particularly popular prior to the nineteenth century and was synonymous with the Efik.